Online Master's Degree in Curriculum and Instruction

 Course Description

 Candidates survey effective professional development strategies and practices.
-Special focus is placed upon researching theories and models, including andragogy, that enhance knowledge and skill development for adult learners.
-Candidates develop professional learning activities aligned with the identified needs that ensure participant growth and advancement in their profession.
-Practicum/field experience hours: None.
-Fingerprint clearance not required.
+Focus is placed on researching theories and models, including andragogy, that enhance knowledge and skill development for adult learners.
+Candidates develop professional learning activities and plans aligned with the identified needs that ensure participant growth and advancement in their profession while also considering the learners’ time and space.
+Emphasis will be on identifying personal professional development opportunities.

 Course Description